 - Catalog Course Entry: ENGL 132AA-ZZ

-Philip Roth has been a central and controversial figure in American fiction for over fifty years.
-His comic portrayal of assimilating suburban Jewish Americans in his first book, Goodbye, Columbus, published when he was 26, won him both the National Book Award in 1959 and the lasting enmity of many Jewish readers and institutions.
-The controversy only increased when Portnoy’s Complaint, a landmark of the sexual revolution that was denounced by some as pornographic, became a bestseller in 1969.
-Since then, Roth has published over twenty novels in a variety of modes, from the satirical to the experimental to the historical.
-In his American trilogy (1997-2000) the scope of his fiction expanded to produce a portrait of the post-war America as riven—from the McCarthy era to the Clinton impeachment—by the conflict between the quest for purity (political, sexual, ethnic and racial) and “life in all its shameless impurity.”
+Philip Roth, who died last year at the age of 86, was a central and controversial figure in American fiction for over fifty years.
+His comic portrayal of assimilating suburban Jewish Americans in his first book, Goodbye, Columbus, published in 1959 when he was only 26, won him both the National Book Award and the lasting enmity of many Jewish readers and institutions.
+His notoriety only increased when Portnoy’s Complaint, a landmark of the sexual revolution that was denounced by some as pornographic, became a bestseller in 1969.
+He subsequently published over twenty novels in a variety of modes, from the satirical to the experimental to the historical.
+In his American trilogy (1997-2000) the scope of his fiction expanded to produce a portrait of post-war America as riven—from the McCarthy era to the Clinton impeachment—by the conflict between the quest for purity (political, sexual, ethnic and racial) and “life in all its shameless impurity.”
 This course will survey his career from his earliest short fiction to the end of the last century.
-We will examine Roth’s evolving view of ethnic and racial identity as it relates to national identity (American and Israeli), masculinity, and modern history.
-We will trace these themes through a range of narrative modes, including realism, meta-fiction, historical fiction and counterfactual fiction.
+Roth delighted in provoking his readers, and students be prepared to be offended by his treatment of women, Jews and people of color.